XiaoSunXS/starthack_syngenta/README.md

 ## The task
 - this is a project in the context of STARTHACK 2025.
 We picked the Syngenta case: find solutions for farmers in India to take better decisions.
 A first step is to build an analytics tool.
 Secondary will be a simple AI model, e.g. a classification model based on the crop and date and location.

-## TODO: Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.